BrunoBernardino/budgetzen-mobile/README.md

-# Budget Zen
+# Budget Zen - iOS + Android

 [![](https://github.com/BrunoBernardino/budgetzen-ios/workflows/Run%20Tests/badge.svg)](https://github.com/BrunoBernardino/budgetzen-ios/actions?workflow=Run+Tests)

-This is the repo for the iOS app.
+This is the repo for the iOS and Android apps.
 Website is at https://budgetzen.net

 ## Development